 When the club was established in 1904, it boasted a small timber clubhouse and six grass courts.
 In the 1930s, the courts were re-laid using shale, and in the early 80s, the clubhouse was extended, adding a new bar, lounge and cloakrooms.
 In the mid-1990s four courts were laid with a synthetic grass surface, and in 2002 our remaining shale courts were upgraded to all-weather hard courts, with floodlights.
 Three years ago we planned the next move – to convert three courts to porous macadam-based hard surface, and retain three synthetic grass courts.
 This was completed in early 2011.
-Future improvements in the pipeline include upgrades to our Clubhouse plus floodlights for two more tennis courts.
+Further improvements have been made to the Clubhouse over the years, including refurbishing the hall and cloakrooms.
+Floodlights were also installed onto two more courts.
+The surface on Courts 3 & 4 will be replaced in 2020.

 During its 100-year history, the Club has been well supported generally, but the death of the landlord in the 1960s caused a financial crisis.
 To buy the freehold, the Club had to raise a large loan.
 Economy measures were introduced, which caused many members to move to other clubs.